Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Introduction

 \section{Introduction}

-The qualitative study of stochastic dynamics induced by stochastic partial differential equations (SPDE) especially in the case of non-Markovian noise is based on the theory of RDS (cf.\ e.g.\ \cite{A98}).
-Since the foundational work \cite{S92,CF94,CDF97} the long-time behaviour of several quasilinear SPDE has been investigated by means of the existence of random attractors.
-However, all these results are restricted to simple models of the noise (e.g.\ additive or real multiplicative), not including the important case of linear multiplicative space-time noise.
+The qualitative study of stochastic dynamics induced by stochastic partial differential equations (SPDE) especially in the case of non-Markovian noise is based on the theory of random dynamical systems (RDS); cf., for example, \cite{A98}.
+Since the foundational work \cite {S92,CF94,CDF97} the long-time behavior of several quasilinear SPDE has been investigated by means of the existence of random attractors.
+However, all these results are restricted to simple models of the noise (e.g., additive or real multiplicative \footnote{By this we mean multiplicative noise with diffusion coefficients independent of the spatial variable.}) not including the important case of linear multiplicative space--time noise.
 This is mainly due to the difficulty to even define an associated RDS for more general SPDE.
 The generation of an RDS is usually shown by use of a transformation of the SPDE into a random PDE.
 Depending on the structure of the noise monotonicity and coercivity properties of the drift are preserved under this transformation.
-For example, this is the case for additive, real multiplicative and first order linear multiplicative noise \cite{FL04} with suitable assumptions on the diffusion coefficients.
-For linear multiplicative noise, however, this is not the case, thus making the analysis of the random PDE much harder.
-The generation of an RDS and the existence of random attractors for stochastic porous media equations (SPME) with additive noise has been obtained in \cite{BGLR10,GLR11}.
-A first approach to tackle the generation of an RDS for SPME with linear multiplicative space-time noise, i.e.\ for equations of the form
+For example, this is the case for additive, real linear multiplicative and for certain transport noise \cite{FL04}.
+For linear multiplicative \textit{space--time} noise, however, this is not the case, thus making the analysis of the random PDE much harder.
+The generation of an RDS and the existence of random attractors for stochastic porous media equations (SPME) with \textit{additive} noise has been obtained in \cite{BGLR10,GLR11}.
+A~first approach to tackle the generation of an RDS for SPME with linear multiplicative space--time noise, that is, for equations of the form